3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 # Initialize and run training
 model = TLCYOLO("yolov8n.pt") # Or e.g. "yolov8n-cls.pt" for classification
-model.train(data="coco128.yaml", settings=settings) # See the section 'Dataset Specification' for how to specify which the to use
+model.train(data="coco128.yaml", settings=settings) # See the section 'Dataset Specification' for how to specify which data to use
 ```
 </details>